When Is Graphite Worth Switching To?

 Graphite is worth it if you want a newer general-purpose layout that also improves the punctuation story for your real work and you are willing to retrain both parts together.

-If you care enough about typing to practice on purpose and you want a layout-specific training path, Graphite can absolutely be worth it.
-The key is treating the switch like a project, not a casual toggle.
+If you care enough about typing to practice deliberately and you want a layout-specific path that structures the work for you, Graphite can absolutely be worth it.
+The key is treating the switch as a real project with a measurable practice routine — not a casual toggle you flip one afternoon and hope sticks.

 Graphite is most useful when you want a newer general-purpose alternative that treats punctuation placement as part of the real typing experience instead of an afterthought.